-Previous approaches to this task by Priberam used a model described in report D5.1 of the SUMMA project3, which used convolutional neural networks (CNNs) to aggregate word embeddings to make a final decision through a fully connected layer.
+Previous approaches to this task by Priberam used a model described in report D5.1 of the SUMMA project, which used convolutional neural networks (CNNs) to aggregate word embeddings to make a final decision through a fully connected layer.
 Separate versions of this model made decisions at each step of the label hierarchy.
-For the model to cover languages outside the training set, the FastText (Bojanowski et al. 2017) multilingual word embeddings were used.
+For the model to cover languages outside the training set, the FastText (Bojanowski et al. (2017)) multilingual word embeddings were used.
 The FastText word embeddings were initially published by Facebook research as separate sets of monolingual embeddings for 89 languages, these were later aligned by researchers at Babylon Health into a single set of multilingual embeddings.
 This allows the model to infer on zero-shot languages.
 These embedding vectors were not fine-tuned in training, which avoids corrupting the word embeddings of languages not seen during training.

 One of the main focuses of the news classification task is to improve the performance of Priberam's news classifier.
-The first is to find a lighter model that can predict the entire label hierarchy in a single forward pass.
-The second is to leverage the new developments in NLP model architectures, namely models such as bidirectional encoder representations from transformers (BERT) (Devlin et al. 2018),

-1 IPTC Media Taxonomy: https://www.iptc.org/standards/subject-codes that can be pre-trained in a multilingual context and then fine-tuned for the specific task using the monolingual dataset.
+Firstly, by finding a lighter model that can predict the entire label hierarchy in a single forward pass.
+And secondly, by leveraging the new developments in NLP model architectures, namely models such as bidirectional encoder representations from transformers (BERT) (Devlin et al. (2019)), that can be pre-trained in a multilingual context and then fine-tuned for the specific task using the monolingual dataset.